visicode/Balzac.js/README.md

 /**
  * Returns a string truncated to the nearest word, with a trailing ellipsis if needed.
- *  max:        The maximum number of returned characters.
+ *  max:        The maximum number of characters to return.
  */
 string = string.truncate(max);

 /**
  * Returns only the first lines of a string.
- *  lines:      The number of returned lines.
+ *  lines:      The number of lines to return.
  */
 string = string.firstLines(lines);